-The Noncustodial Parents (CMN) placement is for individuals who are noncustodial parents (NCPs).
+The CMN placement is for individuals who are NCPs.
 One of the goals of W-2 is to enable custodial parents to achieve economic stability by ensuring regular child support payments in combination with employment.
-For this reason, W-2 agencies should provide case management and assistance in obtaining employment to NCPs.
+For this reason, W-2 agencies should provide case management and employment services to NCPs.
 When appropriate, W-2 agencies should explain available NCP services to the custodial parent.